- The Refugee and Humanitarian Program will provide 13,750 places in 2015-16, the same number as in 2014-15 and 6,250 fewer places than in 2012-13.

-Status resolution and support for asylum seekers
+Status resolution and support for people seeking asylum

-$26.2 million has been allocated in 2015-16 to continue the Asylum Seeker Assistance Scheme (now part of the Status Resolution Support Services program) for asylum seekers who arrived with valid visas.
+$26.2 million has been allocated in 2015-16 to continue the Asylum Seeker Assistance Scheme (now part of the Status Resolution Support Services program) for people seeking asylum who arrived with valid visas.
 The Government claims that these expenses will be partially offset by not renewing the Refugee Council of Australia’s core funding of $140,000 per year.

 Border security, disruption activities and regional cooperation